 Please refer to the Laptop Set-up Instructions, these will provide you with guidance in setting up your laptop.

 What if I require Laptop Hardware Support?

-If the laptop needs to be replaced or repaired, Dell will provide you with the necessary instructions on how to package and return your laptop.
-In such situations, you will be prioritised for a short term laptop loan from the library until your laptop is returned by Dell.
+If the laptop needs to be replaced or repaired, Dell, with your permission will will send an engineer to your home address, or will provide you with the necessary instructions on how to package and return your laptop.

 What is the spec of the device?

 Model: Dell Latitude 5410

 Processor: Intel(R) Core (TM) i5-10210U CPU @ 1.60GHz 2.11 GHz

 If you are a Maynooth University student, you can borrow a laptop for 3 hours

 from one of the Self-Service Units located on Campus.

 Laptops must be returned within 3 hours and before the closing time of the relevant location, otherwise you will incur a fee.